BrahianVT/ExampleBlogGatsby/content/blog/garbage-First-Collector/index.md

 To keep stop-the-world pauses short for space-reclamation, G1 performs space-reclamation incrementally in steps and in parallel.
 G1 achieves predictability by tracking information about previous application behavior and garbage collection pauses to build a model of the associated costs.
 It uses this information to size the work done in the pauses.
 G1 reclaims space in the most efficient areas first.

 G1 reclaims space by using evacuation: live objects found within selected memory areas to collect are copied into new memory areas, compacting them in the process.
-After the evacuation, the space previously occupied by live objects is reused for allocation by the application.
+After the evacuation, the space previousl occupied by live objects is reused for allocation by the application.

 The Garbage-First collector is not a real-time collector.
 It tries to meet set pause-time targets with high probability over a longer time.

 ## Heap Layout